jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Everything you are against weakens you.
-Everything you are for empowers you.
+The fox has many tricks.
+The hedgehog has but one.
+But that is the best of all.
-- Wayne Dyer
+- Erasmus

-Updated on: [5/24/2023]
+Updated on: [5/25/2023]
 <!-- #quoteEnd -->
 </pre>